 - An allergic reaction to a certain ingredient in their dog food

-- An underlying issue such as IBS, stress, anxiety etc
+- Underlying issues such as IBS, stress, anxiety etc

 Do you regularly feed them table scraps on top of their normal diet?
-This can often lead to a bout of diarrhea.
+This can often lead to a bout of diarrhoea.

 Dogs can get allergies at any stage of their life and they’re not necessarily born with it – this means they can develop one over time.
 If your dog always had firm poops and then slowly you saw them degrade in quality then it could well be down to a new allergy.

 It’s difficult to find out the cause but every Vet across the globe would agree that the first step is always to improve their diet so they get more minerals, nutrients and fibre and then work from there.

 Read More: Best Dry Puppy Food to Buy in UK 2022

 What makes a dog food good at firming up stools?